Making decisions may sometimes come as a challenge to some people.

 This is not covered by the Mental Capacity Act 2005, so we use case law and legal test Dunhill vs Burgin (2014).

-In undertaking an assessment in this area, I am guided by the case of Masterman-Lister v Brutton & Co [2003] 1 WLR 1511, which established the need for a litigant to have: ‘The necessary capacity to conduct the proceedings or, to put it another way, to litigate” This case also listed five elements, which must be considered when assessing mental capacity.
+‘The necessary capacity to conduct the proceedings or, to put it another way, to litigate” This case also listed five elements, which must be considered when assessing mental capacity.
 These are: | ||

 1 | The party or intended party would need to understand how the proceedings were to be funded; | |